kmonad/kmonad/keymap/user/MaxGyver83/Neo-layout-in-KMonad.md

 This folder contains these two *KMonad* configurations:

 - `neo.kbd`: A first try of implementing the *Neo* keyboard layout.
+- `neo-de.kbd`: A first try of implementing the *Neo* keyboard layout based on German QWERTZ.
 - `vou.kbd`: My personal keyboard layout based on *Neo*, showing how to use some additional *KMonad* features.

 ## Why KMonad?